pointOfive/STA130/README.md

 1. Extract meaning from data through coding and analysis
 2. Communicate findings through writing and speaking

-To be a little more precise, STA130 has the following **5 Learning Objectives**:
+More specifically, STA130 has the following **5 Learning Objectives**:

 1. Implement the computational steps involved in the management and statistical analysis of data using R.
 2. Carry out a variety of statistical analyses in R and interpret the results of the analyses.